Picture Books That Teach Lessons

 Written by Amy Krouse Rosenthal and Illustrated by Tom Lichtenheld

-Two main characters debate whether the creature at the center of this clever book is a duck or a rabbit.
+Two main characters in this picture book debate whether the creature at the center of this clever book is a duck or a rabbit.

 This book is clever and funny and gives you an opportunity to look at things from a different perspective.
 Rabbit? or Duck?
 I’ll let you decide.